slu-soc5650/course-website/content/index.md

 weight: 1
 ---

-{{< warning title="Enrollment Opens Soon" >}}
+{{< warning title="Enrollment Open" >}}
 SOC 4650 & 5650 is Saint Louis University Sociology's undergraduate and graduate introductory GIS course, which is will next be taught for Spring 2018.
+Registration has begun, so if you are interested you are strongly encouraged to register quickly.
 This site is for sections taught by Assistant Professor Christopher Prener.
 {{< /warning >}}

 ## Course Description